-Now that the easing of lockdown has begun, some Council meetings have resumed in a virtual setting, but demand for critical services and the new responsibilities that Covid-19 has brought will not ease off for some time.
-New responsibilities are emerging for the Council in support of the nationwide test and trace programme.
+Following the easing of lockdown measures, most Council meetings have resumed in a virtual setting, but demand for critical services and the new responsibilities that Covid-19 has brought will not ease off for some time.
+Indeed, new responsibilities continue to emerge for the Council in support of the nationwide test and trace programme.

-The Council's continued focus will be on:
+Throughout the duration of the coronavirus pandemic, the Council's continued focus will be on:

-- protecting critical services; - managing increased demand as a result of lockdown; - promoting good public health and minimising the spread of infection; - responding and preparing for the ongoing demands for future waves of Covid-19.
+- protecting critical services; - managing increased demand as a result of lockdown and/or other restrictions; - promoting good public health and minimising the spread of infection; - responding and preparing for the ongoing demands for future waves of Covid-19.

-Staff who are working remotely will continue to do so until at least the end of August 2020.
-Work is underway to make the important and necessary physical changes to office environments so they comply with the new Working Safely during Coronavirus guidelines.
+Staff who are working remotely will continue to do so until at least the end of March 2021.
+Work has been done to make the important and necessary physical changes to office environments so they comply with the new Working Safely during Coronavirus guidelines.

 The volunteering effort across the Council has transformed the Council's ability to manage through this crisis and there is a need to continue and build on this successful effort via ongoing support for the volunteer programme.
+Given that the UK is now in the second wave of the coronavirus pandemic, the Council has once again stood up the volunteering programme which now operates on a more conscription basis.